Pecan, Pecan Tree: Planting, Growing

 Botanical data

 The pecan is a large tree with deep roots.
 Its growth is fairly rapid, forming a handsome tree with an upright habit and rounded crown.
 It can reach 20 to 40 m in height and 10 to 15 m in width, with a trunk circumference of up to 6 m.
-Some varieties like ‘Mohawk’ have a more modest size, around 15 m in height.
+Some varieties like ‘Mohawk’ have a more modest growth, reaching around fifteen metres in height.
 The grey, furrowed bark is decorative, peeling off in strips over time.

-The pecan or pecan tree has deciduous foliage.
-The alternate, odd-pinnate leaves, borne on long petioles, can measure up to 50 cm long and consist of 9 to 13 oblong leaflets.
-Green in spring, they turn golden in autumn before falling.
+The pecan or pecan walnut has deciduous foliage.
+The alternate, odd-pinnate leaves, borne on long petioles, can measure up to 50 cm in length and consist of 9 to 13 oblong leaflets.
+Green in spring, they turn golden in autumn just before falling.
 They emit a rather unpleasant odour when crushed.

 Carya illinoinensis: habit (© James St John) and autumn foliage (© Forest and Kim Starr)

 Later, inconspicuous female flowers emerge in small upright spikes at the tips of young shoots.
-These are heavily visited by pollinating insects.
-However, this fruit tree is partially self-fertile, so it’s preferable to have two trees for effective cross-pollination, as the male catkins don’t mature at the same time as the female flowers.
+These are heavily visited by pollinating insects, which freely fertilise them.
+However, this fruit tree is partially self-fertile, so it is preferable to have two trees to ensure effective cross-pollination, as the male catkins do not mature at the same time as the female flowers.
 Fruiting begins around the 4th or 5th year.
-It is an alternate-bearing tree, producing nuts every other year.
+It is a biennial-bearing tree, producing nuts every other year.

 Flowers, foliage and fruit of Carya illinoinensis